 Absent alternatives for managing the painful aspects of anxiety, a great many people “use” alcohol and marijuana to temper their anxiety.
 Some may be aware that this is in play, while others may not be aware that it is their anxiety that is causing them to get into trouble with drugs and alcohol.
 Regardless, if cutting back or quitting drugs or alcohol is an objective, the role that these substances play in managing anxiety (and the question of what to do with all of that anxiety instead) is a critical one.

 Psychiatric medications and anxiety therapy

 Anxiety is second only to depression as the most common reason for the use of prescription psychiatric medications.
 (In fact, some of the medications used to treat depression are the very same ones used to treat chronic anxiety.)
-Many do receive short and long term relief from some of the extreme symptoms of anxiety through psychiatric medications; you can almost surely get relief.
-That said, many patients come to me with the expressed goal of avoiding psychiatric medications.
+Many do receive short and long-term relief from some of the extreme symptoms of anxiety through psychiatric medications; you can almost surely get relief.
+That said, many patients come to our NYC therapy center’s offices in Park Slope and Tribeca or contact us for online therapy with the expressed goal of avoiding psychiatric medications.
 There aren’t easy, straightforward answers, but it is important to know that there are alternatives to medication.